auriq/essentia_docs/source/reference/manpages/aq-emod.rst

 .. _`RowCount()`:

 ``RowCount(TabName)``
-  Returns the row count of the given table in a user bucket.
+  Returns the row count of the given table belonging to the current key.
   For a vector, it returns 1 if the verctor has been initialized, 0 otherwise.

   Example:

    ::

-    $ aq_udb ... -pp . -if -filt 'RowCount(MyTable) < 10' -goto next_bucket -endif -endpp ...
+    $ aq_udb ... -pp . -if -filt 'RowCount(MyTable) < 10' -goto next_key -endif -endpp ...

-  * Skip any buckets that have less than 10 rows in ``MyTable``.
+  * Skip any keys that have less than 10 rows in ``MyTable``.

 String Constant